mtabone/datadiversity/python_workshops/github_intro.md

   git checkout master
 5. make changes to the master branch and [commit it](http://git-scm.com/docs/git-commit)
-6. merge in the changes from the other branch
+6. [merge](http://git-scm.com/docs/git-merge) in the changes from the other branch

+  git merge [branch-name]
 7. repeat by editing the same file
 8. merge in changes and [fix conflict](http://githowto.com/resolving_conflicts)
 9. upload changes